 So that’s it.
 You’ve decided to call it a day.
-It’s time to hang up the briefcase, close the laptop and run off to the beach/pub/golf course (delete as appropriate).
+It’s time to hang up the briefcase, close the laptop and head off to the beach/pub/golf course (delete as appropriate).

 Public liability insurance, employers’ liability insurance, and office insurance can be ditched.
 But you might want to keep your professional indemnity insurance ticking over by adding something called run-off cover.